1220846/sem5pi-24-25-3ddg20/docs/sprint-a/us-5.1.3/readme.md

-# US 5.1.3 - Register a patient in the healthcare application
+# US 5.1.3 - A Patient can register for the healthcare application.

 ## 1. Context